Frizzles7/udacity-api-deploy/README.md

-Working in a command line environment is recommended for ease of use with git and dvc.
-If on Windows, WSL1 or 2 is recommended.
+# Overview

 # Environment Set up
-* Download and install conda if you don’t have it already.
+* Download and install Miniconda if you do not have conda already.
-    * Use the supplied requirements file to create a new environment, or
-    * conda create -n [envname] "python=3.8" scikit-learn dvc pandas numpy pytest jupyter jupyterlab fastapi uvicorn -c conda-forge
+    * conda create -n [envname] "python=3.8" scikit-learn dvc dvc-s3 pandas numpy pytest jupyter jupyterlab fastapi uvicorn -c conda-forge
-    * Install git either through conda (“conda install git”) or through your CLI, e.g. sudo apt-get git.

 ## Repositories
 * Create a directory for the project and initialize git and dvc.